modernweb-dev/web/docs/index.md

   [
     {
       header: Built on web standards,
-      text: "Work with and extend what's available in modern browsers, learning skills, and writing code that stays relevant.", },
+      text: "Work with and extend what's available in modern browsers, while learning skills and writing code with the longevity of the standards themselves.", },
     {
       header: Lightweight,
-      text: 'Simple solutions that are lightweight and have a low barrier to entry.
-With extension points for power users.', },
+      text: 'Simple solutions that are lightweight and have a low barrier to entry, with extension points for power users.', },
     {
       header: Low complexity,